Skip to content

 What is annual mileage for car insurance and why does it matter?

-When you buy or renew a car insurance policy, you’ll have to estimate how many miles you drive per year.
-It’s one of the factors that car insurance providers look at when they’re deciding how much of a risk you are to insure.
+When you buy or renew a car insurance policy, you’ll have need to estimate how many miles you drive per year.
+Annual mileage is one of the factors that car insurance providers look at when they’re deciding how much of a risk you are to insure.

 The more you drive, the more likely you are to be in an accident and make a claim on your car insurance.
 It stands to reason that the higher your annual mileage, the more your premium is likely to cost.
-However, a study from 2018 suggests that some lower mileage drivers might be paying more for their car insurance than higher mileage drivers.
+However, our data suggests that some lower mileage drivers might be paying more for their car insurance than higher mileage drivers.

 Will restricting my annual mileage lower my car insurance?